ChiomaDibor/TCP-IP/README.md

 <br>

 #### Task 3: Analyzing the Pcap file
-1. Checking Network Traffic from a Specific Host:
+I. Checking Network Traffic from a Specific Host:

-`
-tcpdump -n -r /opt/tcpdump/magnitude_1hr.pcap host 192.168.99.52`
+`tcpdump -n -r /opt/tcpdump/magnitude_1hr.pcap host 192.168.99.52`

 *-n prevents hostname resolution(display IP addresses instead of hostname) while -r reads the data from the pcap file*

+<br>

+![image](https://github.com/user-attachments/assets/e9a09e4c-2466-45c7-8f80-215d3a40edd0)
 This command filters traffic involving the IP 192.168.99.25.
 You can see the source IP address + port, destination IP address + port, bit flag, sequence number, and data size.

 <br>

-![image](https://github.com/user-attachments/assets/e9a09e4c-2466-45c7-8f80-215d3a40edd0)

-<br>

-2. Filtering by Port Number
+II.
+Filtering by Port Number

 This command filters only HTTP traffic (port 80) related to the host: